vikingeducation/assignment_data_modeling/basic_2.md

 Retrieving the location of a user is more complex.
 A location may change and is not a property of the profile.
 It is more a global constant that may be updated as the world changes.

 To mimic this, a city, state, country, and zip code table are created to independently store the location data.
-Then the profile can link to these separately allowing the location names and associations to be changed without needing to change multiple profile rows.
+Then the profile can link to these through the zip code only.
+Since the zip code has a reference to the city and the city then leads up the chain to country the entire location can be inferred by the zip code.

 Age of a user can be determined at runtime by subracting the birthday given in the user table with the current date.